Concordium/concordium.github.io/source/mainnet/net/snippets/tools.rst

 The |mw-gen1|
 -----------------

-The |mw-gen1| is a digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, and to export and import your accounts and identities.
+The |mw-gen1| is a digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, bake and delegate, and to export and import your accounts and identities.

 The |mw-gen2|
 ------------------

-The |mw-gen2| is a second generation digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, and to export and import your accounts and identities.
+The |mw-gen2| is a second generation digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, bake and delegate, and to export and import your accounts and identities.

 To learn more about the differences between the wallets, see :ref:`Deciding between the Desktop Wallet and the Mobile Wallet<choosing-wallet>`.